 - More affordable versions miss important features

-Recoverit by Wondershare is a 3-step SD card data recovery software tool with a clean user interface and proven data recovery capabilities.
-It maintains an excellent average review score of 4.5 on TrustScore, with users praising its recovery speed, customer support, and a money-back guarantee, among other things.
-Speaking of Wondershare’s money-back guarantee, it’s nice to have it because the free version can recover only up to 100 MB of data.
-For unlimited recovery, you need to get one of the three paid subscriptions (Essential, Standard, or Advanced).
-As its name suggests, the Essential subscription costs the least amount of money ($45.95 per month per PC or $59.95 per year per PC or $69.95 for a lifetime license), but it lacks some advanced features, such as computer crash recovery or advanced video recovery.
+Recoverit by Wondershare is a straightforward 3-step SD card data recovery software tool, boasting a sleek user interface and a strong track record in data recovery.
+It holds a decent average review score of 3.7 on TrustScore.
+Users commonly commend its rapid recovery, responsive customer support, and the assurance of a money-back guarantee, to name a few benefits.
+Regarding Wondershare’s money-back guarantee, it's a valuable feature considering the free version limits recovery to just 100 MB of data.
+To lift this limit, one would need to choose from three paid subscription tiers: Essential, Standard, or Advanced.
+As the name implies, the Essential subscription is the most affordable ($45.95 per month per PC, $59.95 per year per PC, or $69.95 for a lifetime license).
+However, it omits some advanced features, such as computer crash recovery or enhanced video recovery.

 - Boasts the ability to restore over 1,000 file formats.

 - Paid versions can repair corrupt video files.

 Is it Free?
 Recoverit by Wondershare can recover data of up to 100 MB for free.

 5. EaseUS Data Recovery Wizard (Windows & Mac)

 EaseUS Data Recovery Wizard is a contemporary SD card recovery software solution, adept at reliably retrieving deleted and formatted data across various data loss scenarios.